Admiral Barrington (1781 ship): Pirate attack

 Admiral Barrington left Port Jackson on 6 January 1792, to whale off the coast of Australia.
 At some point she visited Norfolk Island.

 Originally, before she left for Botany Bay, her captain's intent was to go to China to pick up a back-haul cargo for the EIC.
 Instead, from New South Wales she sailed to Batavia.
+Before leaving Sydney, she is thought to have taken aboard “200 tons of red hardwood described as ‘mahogany’”.
+This cargo may have been Australia’s first exports.

 She left Batavia and reached the coast of India near Bombay.
 However, a gale of wind forced her on shore on one of the "Malouine Islands" (sic).
-There the natives on the island murdered her crew, except for the master, chief mate, and surgeon, who swam to the safety of a British East India Company country ship that was anchored near the island.
+There the natives on the island are reported to have murdered her crew, except for the master, chief mate, and surgeon, who swam to the safety of a British East India Company country ship that was anchored near the island.
+But recent research suggests the crew were not murdered, although the vessel and her cargo were captured by pirates.